Kick101/vaults/Ideas and Improvements/InfoSec/Forensics/DF.md

 __Specific type of physical evidence reconstruction__

 #### Forensic soundness
 Ensures that the process of collecting, analyzing, and presenting digital evidence is carried out in a manner that _maintains the credibility, reliability, and admissibility of the evidence in a legal or investigative context_.
-In essence, forensic soundness ensures that the digital evidence is gathered and handled in a way that preserves its authenticity, integrity, and chain of custody.
+OR authenticity, integrity, and chain of custody.

 - **Authenticity**
 - **Integrity**